 There are no formal education qualifications to join the Reserve Defence Forces as a Recruit.
 With the exception of age limits, the criteria for enlistment to the RDF are the same as the PDF with regard to fitness assessment, medical examination and security clearance

-In order to join the RDF you must be 18 years of age or above and under the age of 35 on the closing date for receipt of applications.
+In order to join the RDF you must be 18 years of age or above and not more than 35 years of age on date of enlistment.

 Successful applicants at the fitness test phase will be called to conduct an interview

 All applicants for enlistment in the RDF are required to complete and sign a Consent Form that, pursuant to Section 8 of the Data Protection Act, 1988, will authorise An Garda Síochana to furnish the Defence Forces either, a statement that there are no convictions recorded against an applicant, or a statement of convictions, as the case may be.